-For 2016, we maintained our regular dividend at a rate of \$0.28 per share per quarter and in December 2016 our Board of Directors announced its intention to continue to pay regular dividends during 2017 at a rate of \$0.28 per share per quarter.
-Our ability to pay a dividend of \$0.28 per share per quarter in 2017 may be adversely affected by a number of factors, including the risk factors described herein.
+For 2017, we maintained our regular dividend at a rate of \$0.28 per share per quarter and in December 2017 our Board of Directors announced its intention to continue to pay regular dividends during 2018 at a rate of \$0.28 per share per quarter.
+The announcement of the Board's intention does not create an obligation to maintain the regular quarterly dividend at this rate, and despite this intention, we may reduce or eliminate our regular quarterly dividend during 2018.
+Our ability to pay a dividend of \$0.28 per share per quarter in 2018 may be adversely affected by a number of factors, including the risk factors described herein.
 These same factors may affect our ability to pay other future dividends.
-In addition, to the extent we determine that future dividends would represent a return of capital to investors, rather than the distribution of income, we may determine to discontinue dividend payments until such time that dividends would again represent a distribution of income.
-Any reduction or elimination of our payment of dividend distributions would not only reduce the amount of dividends you would receive as a holder of our common stock, but could also have the effect of reducing the market price of our common stock.
+In addition, to the extent we determine that future dividends would represent a return of capital to investors, rather than the distribution of income, we may dividend distributions would not only reduce the amount of dividends you would receive as a holder of our common stock, but could also have the effect of reducing the market price of our common stock.